IGI123/train-CRF-RNN/README.md

 <hr>
 <a name="myfootnote1">(1)</a>
-aeroplane, bicycle, bird, boat, bottle, bus, car , cat, chair, cow, diningtable, dog, horse, motorbike, person, potted plant, sheep, sofa, train, tv/monitor
+aeroplane, bicycle, bird, boat, bottle, bus, car , cat, chair, cow, diningtable, dog, horse, motorbike, person, pottedplant, sheep, sofa, train, tvmonitor

 <a name="myfootnote2">(2)</a>
 Maybe one noticed that in `JPEGImages` directory there are more than 2913 images.
 This is because dataset is not used only for segmentation but also for detection.